spicetify/docs/docs/development/api-wrapper/methods/graphql.md

 ###### `name`

 This is the name of the operation that you want to perform.
-Usually the name of the definition are self-explanatory, so you can be sure of what the operation does by looking at the name.
+Usually the name of the definition is self-explanatory, so you can be sure of what the operation does by looking at the name.

 ###### `variableDefinitions`